20 Christmas Europe Breaks For Every Budget

 & The Yuletide Poo

-For fans of classical music, there’s usually a concert of Händel’s Messiah at the magnificent Basilica Santa Maria del Mar a few days before Christmas Eve.
+For classical music fans, there’s usually a concert of Händel’s Messiah at the magnificent Basilica Santa Maria del Mar a few days before Christmas Eve.

 Christmas time in Barcelona lasts until January 6th (King’s Day), and there is a huge parade on the evening of the 5th.